firstpersontravel/charter-docs/docs/reference/actions.md

-## Play clip
+## Play call clip

-Play a clip on an active phone call.
+Play a call clip on an active phone call.

 | Field | Type | Description |